Start Your Free Consulation

 New Jersey Workers' Compensation Benefits

-As a resident of the state of New Jersey, you are entitled to receive benefits under the provisions of the Workers’ Compensation Act.
+As a resident of Morris County, you are entitled to receive benefits under the provisions of the Workers’ Compensation Act.
 If you are eligible, you may receive benefits for:

 There are many misconceptions about filing a workers’ compensation claim.
 Often, the injured employee is concerned that if they file a claim, the company will terminate their employment, or there will be some form of retaliation or retribution against them.
 However, the law clearly protects the injured employee from such actions.

-For more answers to your questions about workers’ comp benefits and how to apply for them, contact our experienced New Jersey workers’ compensation benefits lawyers at the Todd J. Leonard Law Firm today.
+For more answers to your questions about workers’ comp benefits and how to apply for them, contact our experienced Morris County workers’ compensation benefits lawyers at the Todd J. Leonard Law Firm today.
 We will also evaluate the facts of your case to see if there is an outside company or individual who may also be responsible for your injuries.

 The Process of Obtaining Workers’ Compensation Benefits